Plastic bag bans in Australia: Queensland

 In November 2016 the Queensland Government announced it would ban plastic bags from 2018, after the Opposition promised that it would implement a ban if it won the next state election.
 The implementing legislation passed the Queensland Parliament on 6 September 2017, accompanied by a container refund recycling scheme.
-Both initiatives are due to take effect on 1 July 2018.
+Both initiatives took effect on 1 July 2018.

 Western Australia

 Two attempts by the City of Fremantle in 2013 and 2015 to introduce a citywide plastic bag ban were blocked through disallowance motions moved in the Western Australian Legislative Council.
 In September 2017, the Western Australian Government announced it would commence a statewide plastic bag ban on 1 July 2018.
 As of 1 July 2022, any type of plastic bag is now banned.

 Victoria

 In mid-2017, Victoria's state government expressed its preference for a national ban, while confirming it would be open to a state-level ban in the future.
 In October 2017, Daniel Andrews stated that Victoria would introduce a ban on plastic bags, with the start date to be announced in early 2018 after consultation with industry and the community.
 The Government subsequently announced the plastic bag ban would commence by 1 November 2019.